Learn how to read music notation

 therefore, the natural notes plus the "altered" notes are add up to 12 notes.

 Sharps translate into: Fret x + 1 fret.
 If fret 1 on the 6th string is F (it is) then, fret 2 on the 6th string is an F#.

 All existing notes can be flatted (although 99% of the time the only flatted notes you will see are E and B).
 Flats translates into Fret x - 1 fret.
 If fret 3 on the 5th string is a C (it is) then fret 2 on the 5th string is a Cb.
 For practical purposes, use sharps when counting up and flats when counting down from any given fret.

 A/A# B C/C# D/D# E F/F# G/G# G/Gb F E/Eb D/Db C B/Bb A

 Flats and Sharps are the black keys on a piano.
 They are meant to give us more "colors to play with".
 Therefore, when you count up and down the fretboard, you must count this way:

-You know that E shows up on 2 of the open strings (string 1 and string 6, hem, hem), that means that 2 of the 7 natural notes are missing from the 6 open strings...
+You know that E shows up on 2 of the open strings of the guitar (strings 1 and 6, hem, hem), that means that 2 of the 7 natural notes are missing from the 6 open strings...
 C and F.

 Where are they?
 Hellooo... start counting up and down and find them on the fretboard and you will have learned how to read music notation.